-- General Anxiety Disorders – involves only the excessive, irrational fear of future situations, regardless of how high or how low the stakes are.
+- General Anxiety Disorders involve only the excessive, irrational fear of future situations, regardless of how high or how low the stakes are.
 These can manifest through negative behavior that could lead to emotional and social consequences.

-- Obsessive-Compulsive and Related Disorders -characterized by persistent and intrusive thoughts, or obsessions, that trigger compulsive behavior done to a very repetitive extent.
+- Obsessive-Compulsive and Related Disorders are characterized by persistent and intrusive thoughts, or obsessions, that trigger compulsive behavior done to a very repetitive extent.
 This compulsive behavior often momentarily alleviates the anxiety associated with these intrusive thoughts.

-- Stimuli-Triggered Disorders (trauma, stressor-related anxiety) – anxiety that is brought about by specific things.
-These things could be previously experienced trauma or current overwhelming stressors hence trauma- and stressor-related disorders fall under this.
+- Stimuli-Triggered Disorders (trauma, stressor-related anxiety) is an anxiety that is brought about by specific things.
+These things could be previous trauma or current overwhelming stressors; hence trauma- and stressor-related disorders fall under this.